UQ-PAC/BASIL/docs/usage.md

 This document covers using the BASIL pipeline to lift and verify binaries, from the perspective of a user of the tool.
+It may also be useful for BASIL developers as a reference for how to lift new binaries for manual testing.

 ## Lifting a single binary